Formula One engines: Long conrods

 The high-speed rotation created a vibration problem caused by secondary imbalance inherent in piston engines.
-Tony Rudd found in BRM 1.5L P56 V8 engine (11,000rpm redline) of 1961-1962 that a long conrod, much longer than required, was key to reducing the secondary vibration, enabling a high revolution.
+Tony Rudd found in BRM 1.5L P56 V8 engine (11,000 rpm redline) of 1961–1962 that a long conrod, much longer than required, was key to reducing the secondary vibration, enabling a high revolution.
 Coventry Climax FWMV Mk.III, using a much longer conrod in the same cylinder block as Mk.II, proved this concept in 1963.

-(Note: Later, the stroke to center-to-center conrod length ratio, not the conrod length itself, was theoretically proven to change the level of secondary imbalance/vibration.
-Secondary (second-order) imbalance is caused by the average piston speed being higher in the upper half of crank rotation than in the lower half (with engine/cylinder positioned upright) because the piston position at 90° BTDC/ATDC is lower than the stroke mid-point due to conrod tilt angle.
-A balancer shaft system countering secondary imbalance is a common misunderstanding as balancer shafts typically do not operate at different speeds in the upper and lower halves of crank rotation.)
-Other teams gradually found this secret, but this concept was not used in mass-produced cars for a long time (Note: Because it was deemed very inefficient in terms of weight/space utilisation for the lower rev range of production engines.
+The ratio of stroke to center-to-center conrod length determines the level of secondary imbalance/vibration, which occurs because the average piston speed is higher in the upper half of crank rotation than in the lower half (with engine/cylinder positioned upright) because the piston position at 90° BTDC/ATDC is lower than the stroke mid-point due to conrod tilt angle.

+Other teams gradually found the secret of the long conrod, but this concept was not used in mass-produced cars for a long time because it was deemed very inefficient in terms of weight and space utilisation for the lower rev range of production engines.
 High-revving motorcycle engines, and high-end sports car makers used the concept beginning in the 1980's.
-The 2.0 litre Volvo B5204 five-cylinder was one of the exceptions, where a long conrod was needed to accommodate its 'Modular' production concept, sharing the same cylinder block with the 2.3L B5234.) until Daihatsu applied it to the extremely long-stroke 1.5L 3SZ-VE engine introduced with desaxe crankshaft, 4-valves, and variable valve timing in October 2005.
+The 2.0 litre Volvo B5204 five-cylinder was one of the exceptions, where a long conrod was needed to accommodate its 'Modular' production concept, sharing the same cylinder block with the 2.3L B5234.
+In October 2005, Daihatsu used a long conrod to the extremely long-stroke 1.5L 3SZ-VE engine introduced with desaxe crankshaft, 4-valves, and variable valve timing.